mozilla-b2g/gaia/tests/python/gaia-ui-tests/README.md

 Once downloaded, you will need to extract the contents to a local folder.

-Because we’re running against the desktop client we must filter out all tests that are unsuitable.
+If a profile is specified when running the tests (recommended), a clone of the profile will be used.
+This helps to ensure that all tests run in a clean state, however if you also intend to launch and interact with the desktop build manually we recommend making a copy of the default profile and using the copy for your tests.

 To run the tests, use the following command:

-    gaiatest --address=localhost:2828 \
+    gaiatest --app=b2gdesktop --binary=$B2G_HOME/path/to/b2g-bin  \
-        --type=b2g-antenna-bluetooth-carrier-camera-sdcard-wifi \
+        --profile=$B2G_HOME/path/to/gaia/profile --type=b2g \
         gaia/tests/python/gaia-ui-tests/gaiatest/tests/manifest.ini \
-        --testvars=(path/filename).json
+        --testvars=path/to/filename.json

 You should then start to see the tests running.
+The next two sections provide details on the test types used in the `--type` option and the test variables for the `--testvars` option respectively.

 Test Types
 ==========